'Nothing left': Future unclear for Hawaii residents who lost it all in fire

 “There were flames coming and sparks everywhere,” he said.

-One person at the seawall flashed S.O.S. out to the ocean, which Leonard said alerted the Coast Guard.
-The Coast Guard contacted Maui firefighters, who then escorted the group on foot through the flames to a supermarket parking lot at about 9:30 p.m.
+One person at the seawall flashed SOS out to the ocean, which Leonard said alerted the Coast Guard.
+The Coast Guard contacted Maui firefighters, who then escorted the group on foot through the flames to a supermarket parking lot about 9:30 p.m.

 A propane tank exploded down the block not long after they passed.